+On our day trips, I always carry a dog walking bag with all the essentials I’ll need for me and the dogs.
+I carry this bag not only on day trips and when running errands with the dogs but also when I’m out for our daily walks.
 Walking your dog twice a day means establishing a routine–not only for when and how long you walk but also for what you’ll carry with you.
-Sure you’ll grab the leash but what else do you need to carry on your walk?
-The answer depends on where you’re walking (a city street or park where you’ll need to scoop the poop or out in the country where it doesn’t matter), the time of year, and the weather.
+Sure you’ll grab the leash but what else should you carry on your dog walk?
+The answer depends on where you’re walking, the time of year, and the weather.

-Many dog walkers keep a waist pack filled with items for the walk (our choice) so it’s a grab and go arrangement.
+Many dog walkers keep a waist pack or shoulder bag filled with items for the walk (my choice) so it’s a grab and go arrangement.
 Others like to clip on a treat bag (also called a bait bag) and then stuff their pockets with other assorted items.

-Whichever method you choose, here’s a list of some items to consider for your walk wardrobe:
+Whichever method you choose, here’s a list of some items to consider for your dog walking wardrobe:

 - a spare leash/collar in case yours breaks